This is your invitation to be a part of a unique opportunity that Portland Story Theater is offering to the refugee and immigrant community.

-We want to invite refugees, immigrants, and the people who work with them to participate in our Art of Personal Narrative workshop, culminating in an Urban Tellers® show.
+We want to invite refugees and immigrants to participate in our Art of Personal Narrative workshop, culminating in an Urban Tellers® show.
 There is no pre-set theme.
 You certainly may tell the story of your experience as a refugee and your journey to Portland, if you like, but you are not required to do so.
 Our purpose is not to set refugees and immigrants apart as a separate segment of society; our purpose is to show that refugees and immigrants are ordinary people, like everyone else, with the same hopes and dreams and feelings.
 Through our personal stories, we strive to show that we are all one family, sharing the human experience.
 There is no us and them; only us.
 For that reason, you are free to tell a story about anything you like, as long as it has meaning for you and is a true, personal story.
 A theme that ties all the stories together will emerge organically within the group as the stories develop and take shape.
 There is no writing.
 All the stories will be developed and told orally, from the heart, not from a written script.

 The Reasons Behind This Project